Mücahit Albayrak

-Mücahit Albayrak (born 30 July 1991) is a Turkish professional footballer who plays as a leftback for Samsunspor.
+Mücahit Albayrak (born 30 July 1991) is a Turkish professional footballer who plays as a leftback for Esenler Erokspor.

 Professional career

 Albayrak spent most of his early career with Ümraniyespor in the amateur divisions of Turkish football.
 He then joined Gaziantep in 2018, and followed that with successive loans with BB Erzurumspor.
 Albayrak made his professional debut with BB Erzurumspor on a 2-1 Süper Lig loss to Sivasspor on 20 September 2020.